devsavage/original-mac-classic/README.md

 # mac-classic theme

-A classic mac theme for Atom.
+A port of the original mac-classic theme updated for the newest version of Atom.